Marker Logo

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical date for this entry is October 20, 1906.

 Location.
-36° 51.139′ N, 75° 58.554′ W. Marker is in Virginia Beach, Virginia.
-It is in North Virginia Beach.
-Marker is on Virginia Beach Boardwalk, on the right when traveling south.
+This marker has been replaced by another marker nearby.
+It was located near 36° 51.139′ N, 75° 58.554′ W. Marker was in Virginia Beach, Virginia.
+It was in North Virginia Beach.
+It was on Virginia Beach Boardwalk, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 2401 Atlantic Ave, Virginia Beach VA 23451, United States of America.
-Touch for directions.
+Marker

 Paid Advertisement